 2011-12: Megna was the third-leading scorer for the University of Nebraska-Omaha as a freshman.
 Skating in all 38 games for the Mavericks, he scored 13 goals with 18 assists and was plus-13 with 27 penalty minutes.
 Nebraska-Omaha finished seventh in the WCHA and lost to St. Cloud State in the first round of the conference tournament.
 Megna signed a two-year entry-level contract with the Penguins in August 2012; foregoing his last three years of college hockey.

-Megna is by all accounts a late-bloomer, having played in the USHL until he was 21 and playing only one season of college hockey before signing an NHL entry-level contract.
-Possessing above average speed and skill, Megna has shown to have good one-on-one abilities and soft hands in tight.
-He is also a willing combatant in the corners.
+Megna is by all accounts a late-bloomer, having played in the USHL until he was 21 and playing one season of college hockey before signing an NHL entry-level contract.
+He possesses above average speed and skill and has shown to have good one-on-one abilities and soft hands in tight.
+He is a willing combatant in the corners.